-The face value of each Equity Share is ₹2, and the Offer Price is ₹1,033 per Equity Share.
-The Floor Price is ₹1,000 per Equity Share and at the Cap Price is ₹1,033 per Equity Share, being the Price Band.
-The Anchor Investor Offer Price is ₹1,033 per Equity Share.
+The face value of each Equity Share is $\gtrless2$, and the Offer Price is $\gtrless[\bullet]$ per Equity Share.
+The Floor Price is $\gtrless[\bullet]$ per Equity Share and at the Cap Price is $\gtrless[\bullet]$ per Equity Share, being the Price Band.
+The Anchor Investor Offer Price is $\gtrless[\bullet]$ per Equity Share.

-The Price Band and the minimum Bid Lot was decided by our Company, the Individual Selling Shareholder, and the Investor Selling Shareholders in consultation with the Book Running Lead Managers and advertised in all editions of Financial Express, an English national daily newspaper and all editions of Jansatta, a Hindi national daily newspaper (Hindi also being the regional language of New Delhi, where our Registered and Corporate Office is located), each with wide circulation, at least two Working Days prior to the Bid/Offer Opening Date was be made available to the Stock Exchanges for the purpose of uploading the same on their websites.
-The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, were pre-filled in the Bid cum Application Forms available on the websites of the Stock Exchanges.
-The Offer Price was determined by our Company, the Individual Selling Shareholder, and the Investor Selling Shareholders, in consultation with the Book Running Lead Managers, after the Bid/Offer Closing Date on the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.
+The Price Band and the minimum Bid Lot will be decided by our Company, the Individual Selling Shareholder, and the Investor Selling Shareholders in consultation with the Book Running Lead Managers and advertised in all editions of Financial Express, an English national daily newspaper and all editions of Jansatta, a Hindi national daily newspaper (Hindi also being the regional language of New Delhi, where our Registered and Corporate Office is located), each with wide circulation, at least two Working Days prior to the Bid/Offer Opening Date and shall be made available to the Stock Exchanges for the purpose of uploading the same on their websites.
+The Price Band, along with the relevant financial ratios calculated at the Floor Price and at the Cap Price, shall be pre-filled in the Bid cum Application Forms available on the websites of the Stock Exchanges.
+The Offer Price shall be determined by our Company, the Individual Selling Shareholder, and the Investor Selling Shareholders, in consultation with the Book Running Lead Managers, after the Bid/Offer Closing Date.
+On the basis of assessment of market demand for the Equity Shares offered by way of Book Building Process.